nienkedekker/fronteers-2017/readme.md

 * Performance tools: perfbudget, gulp size, perf.js.
 * Monkey testing tools: Gremlins.js.

 When testing: focus on the areas that are mission critical, areas that have a history of being unstable.
-Don't write tests that take hours on something that's not that important.

 ___